-Friends James Crombie and Colin Hogg managed to capture the magical moment that a murmuration of starlings over Lough Ennell near Mullingar, County Westmeath, took on the shape of a massive bird.
+Friends James Crombie and Colin Hogg managed to capture the magical moment that a murmuration of starlings over Lough Ennell near Mullingar, County Westmeath, took on the shape of a massive bird, back in March 2020.

 Murmurations are a phenomenon when hundreds to thousands of starlings can be observed flying in intricately coordinated patterns.

-After months of failed attempts, pals James Crombie and Colin Hogg captured a perfect picture of the magical event over Lough Ennell in Co Westmeath.
+After months of failed attempts, pals James Crombie and Colin Hogg captured a perfect picture of the magical event over Lough Ennell in County Westmeath.